4r4kn0/Backup-SQLExpress-simple-script/README.md

 # Backup-SQLExpress-simple-script
-A simple script to backup SqlExpress
+A simple script to backup SqlExpress 2019

+**For other versions of SQLExpress, change the path to the osql program in the **